-According to a 2021 Croatian census, about 79% of the population is Roman Catholic, 3% Serbian Orthodox, another 5% non-religious or atheist, and 1% Muslim.
-Other groups include various Protestant denominations and Jews).
+According to the 2021 Croatian census, about 79% of the population is Roman Catholic, 3% Serbian Orthodox, another 5% non-religious or atheist, and 1% Muslim.
+Other groups include various Protestant denominations and Jews.

-Croatia's constitution protects freedom of religion and allows Croatians to worship the faith of their choice and prohibits religious discrimination.
-The law names no official religion and separates church and state. vet it arants the Roman Church Catholic special privileges.
-For example. the Catholic Church is exempt from the registration process, which all other religious groups must complete in order to receive government funding and tax exemptions, erect places of worship, and establish schools.
+Croatia's Constitution protects freedom of religion and allows Croatians to worship the faith of their choice and prohibits religious discrimination.
+The law names no official religion and separates church and state, vet it grants the Roman Catholic Church special privileges.
+For example, the Catholic Church is exempt from the registration process, which all other religious groups must complete order to receive aovernment fundina and tax exemptions, erect places of worship, and establish schools